 His pedigree for success is no fluke; Lance Randall has the magic touch when it comes to hoops.

-Hired as the 10th coach in nearly a half-century of men's basketball at Saint Leo University prior to the 2011-12 season, Randall immediately went to work breathing life into a program that had fallen into obscurity at all levels.
+Hired as the 10th coach in nearly a half-century of men's basketball at Saint Leo University prior to the 2011-12 season, Randall immediately went to work breathing life into a program that hadn’t had a winning season in the previous 14 years.

 In his debut season at Saint Leo, Randall led a resurgence in the Lions basketball program that propelled it to a first-ever NCAA Tournament berth.
 He inherited a team that was picked last in the Sunshine State Conference preseason poll and led it to a third-place finish in the regular-season standings with a 10-6 conference mark.
 Finishing the season with a 18-12 overall record, the Lions won nine consecutive games at one point, breaking a program record that dates back to 1987.
 The hallmark of Randall's squad is hard-nosed defense, and his Lions lead the league in scoring defense and were sixth in the nation, permitting just 58.3 points per game.
 Saint Leo also led the league in holding its opponents to a 39.9 percent field goal percentage and 30.6 percent three-point percentage.

 His immediate and overwhelming success saw him earn SSC Coach of the Year honors in 2012, joining former athletic director and coach Norm Kaye who earned the honor in 1977, and Gary Richert who earned it twice in 1984 and 1988 as only the third coach from Saint Leo to win the award.